linroger/Wealth-of-Nations/Financial Instruments/Financial Derivatives and Quantitative Methods/Risk Preferences.md

 # 1 Background

-This introductory section positions the topic of “Portfolio Choice”within the wider context of the course and sorts out a few preliminary issues.
+This introductory section positions the topic of “[[Lecture 5- Dynamic Portfolio Choice|portfolio choice]]”within the wider context of the course and sorts out a few preliminary issues.

 Partial vs Total Payoffs: Investors buy various individual assets and combine these assets into overall portfolios.
 An investor cannot form a portfolio unless he is willing to purchase the individual assets out of which it is composed,  but these individual assets are relevant to the investor only insofar as they contribute to the payoff profile of the overall portfolio of which they are a part.
 Ultimately,  the investor ends up with one particular portfolio rather than any other portfolio,  and his final income will then be given by the payoffs of this particular portfolio.